 Announced by the President in 2009, the U.S.-China Energy Efficiency Action Plan was initiated to address energy and environmental challenges in buildings, industry, communities, and consumer products.

 Announced by the President in 2009, the U.S.-China Renewable Energy Partnership was launched by DOE and China’s National Energy Agency in 2009 to increase the deployment of renewable energy technologies, improve energy security, and expand business opportunities in the United States and China.

 DOE and U.S. Department of Agriculture collaborate with China’s National Energy Administration on development of advanced biofuels and bioproducts, including feedstock development and logistics, conversion technologies, and sustainability analysis.

 DOE leads several initiatives with Chinese counterparts that work at the local government level to share solutions on sustainable energy planning, and to promote trade and investment.

 The U.S.-India Energy Dialogue

 The U.S.-India Energy Dialogue aims to enhance energy security and promotes increased trade and investment in the energy sector.
-It is structured around a Steering Committee and five working groups: Oil & Gas; Coal; Civil Nuclear; Power & Energy Efficiency; and New Technologies & Renewable Energy.
-EERE participates in the latter two.
+It is structured around a Steering Committee and five working groups: New Technologies & Renewable Energy; Power & Energy Efficiency; Oil & Gas; Coal; and Civil Nuclear.
+EERE participates in the first three working groups.